-Our research and development expenses were \$15,554,171 for the year ended December 31, 2021, as compared to \$2,444,459 for 2020, representing an increase of \$13,109,712 (536%).
-Of this increase, \$10,000,000 relates to upfront license fees pursuant to the COH License (\$5,000,000 paid during 2021 and \$5,000,000 payable in future years), \$1,864,300 relates to clinical trial expense and patent cost reimbursements pursuant to the COH License, and \$459,825 relates to upfront license fees (inclusive of \$209,825 of stock-based expense) associated with the Gedeptin License.
-Research and development expense for 2021 and 2020 includes stock-based compensation expense of \$96,814 and \$7,156, respectively associated with employee stock options, reflecting a \$89,658 increase (see discussion under "Stock-Based Compensation Expense" below).
-The remaining \$695,929 increase in research and development expense from 2020 to 2021 relates primarily due to expenditures related to our COVID-19 vaccine program, manufacturing process development, and a generally higher level of activity, offset in part by lower external expenditures related to our government grants.
+For the nine-month period ended September 30, 2021, research and development expenses increased by \$972,867 (58%) versus the 2020 period.
+Of this increase, \$459,825 relates to upfront license fees (inclusive of \$209,825 of stock-based expense) associated with our in-license of Gedeptin in September 2021.
+Research and development expense for the nine-month period ended September 30, 2021 includes stock-based compensation expense of \$64,404 associated with employee stock options; no stock-based compensation expense was allocated to research and development expense for the comparable period in 2020 (see discussion under "Stock-Based Compensation Expense" below).
+The remaining increase of \$448,638 for the nine-month period ended September 30, 2021 relates primarily due to expenditures related to our COVID-19 vaccine program, manufacturing process development, and a generally higher level of activity, offset in part by lower external expenditures related to our government grants.